Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Introduction

 Formally speaking, we first test the following hypothesis:

 \begin{description} \item[H1] The complete set of minimum cost repair sequences can be found in acceptable time. \end{description}

 The only work we are aware of with a similar concept of `acceptable time' is~\cite{deJonge12natural}, who define it as the total time spent in error recovery per file, with a threshold of 1s.
-Since many compilers are able to fully execute in less time than this, we felt that a tighter threshold is more appropriate: we use 0.5s since we think that even the most demanding user will tolerate such a delay.
+We use that definition with one change: Since many compilers are able to fully execute in less than 1s, we felt that a tighter threshold is more appropriate: we use 0.5s since we think that even the most demanding users will tolerate such a delay.
 We strongly validate this hypothesis.
-Relative to previous approaches, we are the clear beneficiaries of faster, modern hardware, which undoubtedly makes it easier to validate this hypothesis.
-However, it is important to note that we have stated a much stronger hypothesis than previous approaches: where they have aimed to find only a single minimum cost repair sequence, we find the complete set of minimum cost repair sequences, a much more challenging task.

-The complete set of minimum cost repair sequences makes it much more likely that the programmer will see a repair sequence that best matches their original intention (see Figure~\ref{fig:javaerror} for an example; Appendix~\ref{app:examples} contains further examples in Java, Lua, and PHP).
-It also opens up a new opportunity for error recovery algorithms.
+The complete set of minimum cost repair sequences makes it more likely that the programmer will see a repair sequence that matches their original intention (see Figure~\ref{fig:javaerror} for an example; Appendix~\ref{app:examples} contains further examples in Java, Lua, and PHP).
+It also opens up a new opportunity.
 Previous error recovery algorithms find a single repair sequence, apply that to the input, and then continue parsing.
 While that repair sequence may have been a reasonable local choice, it may cause cascading errors later.
-Since we have the complete set of minimum cost repair sequences available, we can select from them a repair sequence which causes fewer cascading errors.
+Since we have the complete set of minimum cost repair sequences available, we can select from that set a repair sequence which causes fewer cascading errors.
 We thus rank repair sequences by how far they allow parsing to continue successfully (up to a threshold --- parsing the whole file would, in general, be too costly), and choose from the subset that gets furthest (note that the time required to do this is included in the 0.5s timeout).
 We thus also test a second hypothesis: